-Many people think that every scorpion they come across is the dreaded Arizona bark scorpion.
+Many people think that every scorpion they come across is deadly.
 That's not the case, but it is prudent to err on the side of caution if you are stung.
-If you want to be able to recognize scorpions when you come across them, familiarize yourself with the identifying features of the most common Arizona species.
+If you want to be able to recognize scorpions when you come across them, familiarize yourself with the identifying features of scorpions in your area.

 Symptoms of a Sting